Painting & drawing blog

 The Fan brush

 Fans are used for lightly dragging paint in order to blend or soften colours, or for creating wide textural or feathered effects such as painting grass or foliage.
 They may be made with either stiff bristles or softer hairs.

 The Rigger brush

 Rigger brushes are fairly small brushes with rounded ferrules and long hairs that taper to a fine point.
 They can sometimes be every elongated in shape.
-They’re useful for doing fine detailing and painting thin but continuous lines, as they hold a greater volume of paint than a small Round brush or a Spotter.
+They’re useful for doing fine detailing and for painting thin but continuous lines, as they hold a greater volume of paint than a Round brush or a Spotter.
 Confusingly the terms ‘Rigger’ and ‘Liner’ or ‘Script Liner’ (see below) are often used interchangeably although there is technically a slight different between them.
-What they all have in common however is that they are always made of soft hairs and never stiff bristles.
+What they have in common however is that they are always made of soft hairs and never stiff bristles.

 The Liner/Script/Script Liner brush

 Various terms are used to describe this very small brush which is like a sightly smaller version of the Rigger.
 Like the Rigger the Liner is long and fairly thin, but it is shaped more like an elongated Round brush whereas the Rigger has more of a taper.
 The Liner has a rounded ferrule and its hairs are always soft and taper to a fine point for very fine thin detailing.
-It carries more paint than a tiny Spotter brush and is better for doing small detailed lines.
+It carries more paint than a tiny Spotter brush and is better for doing small detailed lines including lettering.
 It usually has a short handle.

 The Stippler/Deerfoot Stippler brush